yuanyp9-eng/rapeseed-blender-models/README.md

 The complete model dataset will be released through GitHub Releases and Zenodo.

 ## Citation

-If you use these models in academic research, please cite this repository.
+If you use these models in academic research, please cite this repository:
+Yuan, Y. (2026).
+Rapeseed Blender Models: An Open-source Digital Plant Model Dataset.
+GitHub repository.

 ## License

-The models will be released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+The models are released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 ## Author

-yuanyapeng
+Yapeng Yuan

+Graduate Student

+College of Agronomy and Biotechnology

+Southwest University
+## Research Background

+This dataset was developed as part of a research project on digital plant modeling and growth visualization of rapeseed (Brassica napus L.).

+The models were created for academic research, agricultural visualization, digital phenotyping, and plant growth simulation applications.
+## Contact
+For questions regarding the dataset, please contact:

+Yapeng Yuan

+Southwest University

+College of Agronomy and Biotechnology